 - Branded: Associates with your roofing company brand

-- Original: Captured using your smartphone or other mobile device
+- Original: Captured using your smartphone or other mobile devices

 - Unique: Cannot be found on other roofing sites across the web

-The most effective images are original in nature, and depict your employees, your equipment, your transportation, etc. Google prefers photos like these because they are completely unique and cannot be found elsewhere on the web.
-Website visitors also value company-based images more so than stock photos that are boring and non-engaging.
-With that said, not all roofers have images in their archives, and for those just starting their business, using some stock photos as placeholders will not prevent it from optimizing.
-Still, if you hope to increase conversions over time, you should start developing a library of original photos that you can add to your website progressively.
-Use your iPhone, Android, or other mobile device to snap pictures on your next job.
+The most compelling images are original and depict your employees, equipment, transportation, etc. Google prefers photos like these because they are unique and cannot be found elsewhere on the web.
+Website visitors also value company-based images more so than stock photos, which are dull and non-engaging.
+With that said, not all roofers have pictures in their archives, and for those just starting their business, using some stock photos as placeholders will not prevent it from optimizing.
+Still, if you hope to increase conversions over time, you should start developing a library of original images to add to your website progressively.
+Use your iPhone, Android, or another mobile device to snap pictures on your next job.